Fromo Kesaro: Succession

-In 745 CE, Fromo Kesaro sent a request to the Chinese court in order to abdicate in favour of his son Bo Fuzun (勃匐準, his name is only known from Chinese sources).
-These events are again recorded in the Chinese annals Jiu Tangshu and Tang Huiyao.
+In 745 CE, Fromo Kesaro sent a request to the Chinese court in order to abdicate in favour of his son Bo Fuzhun (his name is only known from Chinese sources).
+These events are again recorded in the Chinese annals Old Book of Tang and Tang Huiyao.

 In the 4th year of the Tianbao reign [745 CE] (Note: Tianbao (天寶, 742–756), era name used by Emperor Xuanzong of Tang) another imperial edict was issued to make his [Fromo Kesar's] son Bo Fuzun succeed him on the throne as the King of Jibin and Wuchang.
 He was conferred the title of "General of Left Stalwart Guard".

 — Old Book of Tang, Book 198.

 The Turk Shahis eventually weakened against the Arabs in the late 9th century CE.
 Kandahar, Kabul and Zabul were lost to the Arabs, while in Gandhara the Hindu Shahi took over.
 The last Shahi ruler of Kabul, Lagaturman, was deposed by a Brahmin minister, possibly named Vakkadeva, in c.
 850, signaling the end of the Buddhist Turk Shahi dynasty, and the beginning of the Hindu Shahi dynasty of Kabul.